ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ## Claim Issuance

-There are many types of statements (such as SBOMs, malware scans, audit reports, policy definitions) that Issuers may want to turn into Claims.
-The Issuer must first decide on a suitable format to serialize the statement, such as:
+There are many types of Statements (such as SBOMs, malware scans, audit reports, policy definitions) that Issuers may want to turn into Claims.
+The Issuer must first decide on a suitable format to serialize the Statement, such as:
 - JSON-SPDX
 - CBOR-SPDX
 - SWID